coolshare/ReactReduxPattern/README.md

    or without data: you simple don't want to write a handler!<br/><br/>
    <b>Solution</b>: I introduced two simple components:
    		<li>Dispatcher</li><br/>
-   		Dispatcher allows you to dispatch an action when its child element is interacted by user like clicking:
+   		Dispatcher allows you to dispatch an action when its child element is interacted by user like clicking:<br/><br/>
    		````
    			    &lt;Dispatcher action={{"type":"test1"}} event="Change"&gt;&lt;input type="text"/&gt;&lt;/Dispatcher&gt;
    		````